Fibromyalgia Awareness Day on May 12

 Fibromyalgia has also made me stronger, wiser, and more aware of the silent issues that others are going through.

 Speaking of others, I’d also like to recognize some fibromyalgia bloggers that deserve recognition.
-Some of these bloggers have also been recognized by Healthline this year.
+Some of these bloggers have also been recognized by Healthline in recent years.

 - Brainless Blogger